kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 Certain Code Fragments Should Not Throw Exceptions
 -
-In general that's the code that is executed from the moment when the execption is thrown and until entering the `catch`-handler (i.e. during the _stack unwinding process_, see [[e&su]](https://github.com/kuzminrobin/code_review_notes/blob/master/article_list.md)).
+In general that's the code that is executed from the moment when the exception is thrown and until entering the `catch`-handler (i.e. during the _stack unwinding process_, see [[e&su]](https://github.com/kuzminrobin/code_review_notes/blob/master/article_list.md)).
 Some of that code is implicitly generated by the compiler (hiddenly from the programmer).
 The programmer-written code fragments are
 * _destructors_, see
 Meyers' [[EC++3]](https://github.com/kuzminrobin/code_review_notes/blob/master/book_list.md), _Item 8: Prevent exceptions from leaving destructors_,